BHPS+UKHLS (26 waves) Repeated Time Values Error in Stata

 I found that linking all 26 waves went without a hitch.
 Since I intend to do longitudinal analysis of life satisfaction from wave 1 to wave 26, I am trying to tell Stata this has a panel structure (xtset pidp wave).
 Unfortunately, I am getting error r(451) for "repeated time values within panel".
 I tried doing xtset separately for all 18 BHPS indresp waves, and it worked.
 I also applied xtset for all 8 UKHLS indresp waves, but I am getting error r(451).
 What am I missing here?

-#1 Updated by Gundi Knies about 1 month ago
+#1 Updated by Gundi Knies 4 months ago

 - Private changed from Yes to No